cityofballarat/data-quality/README.md

 **Ballarat Data Exchange Data.ballarat.vic.gov.au** was launched in March 2020.
 All published datasets can be accessed via APIs, and almost all datasets are visualised so users can understand trends at a glance.

-**All datasets must meet these data quality requirements before publication on Data.ballarat.gov.au**.
+**All datasets must meet these data quality requirements before publication on Data.ballarat.vic.gov.au**.

 ---